TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 less code to maintain
 : ^
-   Every time a new property is added all the usages of the class has to be revised and the constructor calls/builders adjusted.
+   Every time a new property is added all the usages of the class have to be revised and the constructor calls/builders adjusted.
    Most of the time these are unrelated places and the new field doesn't affect behavior of the tests, yet we still have to modify them.
-   With builders the situation is much better, than the classic or factory approach, but maintenance is still needed.
+   With builders the situation is much better than the classic or factory approach, but maintenance is still needed.

 customization of objects is still possible
 : ^